techrvx/realtime-chat/README.md

-# Real time chat
+# Realtime chat application

-A real time chat built with React.
+A realtime chat application built with React.

 Based on an interview code challenge.